Security-Onion-Solutions/securityonion-docs/rules.rst

 Rulesets
 --------

-Security Onion offers the following choices for rulesets to be used by Suricata.
+Security Onion offers the following choices for rulesets to be used by :ref:`suricata`.

 ET Open
 -------

--  optimized for Suricata, but available for Snort as well
+-  optimized for :ref:`suricata`, but available for Snort as well
 -  **free**

 | For more information, see: